JooseMM/Nutrinionist-CRUD-API/README.md

 ## To do:
+- Implement dateTime validator
 - Implement the send email logic
+- Implement auth
+- Implement Appointments and Clients Database

 # Authentication:
 - JWT

 # owner:
-- update a reservation
+- update an appointment
-- delete a reservation
+- delete an appointment
-- get all reservation
+- Read all appointment
-- get one reservation
+- Read one appointment

 # client:
+- Read one of his appointments
-- Create a reservation
+- Create an appointment
-- delete a reservation
+- delete one of his appointment
-- update a reservation
+- update one of his appointment
-- get all reservation
+- Read all their appointment
-- get one reservation

-# reservation info:
+# appointment info:
-- name
+- client name
-- sex
+- client sex
-- age
+- client age
-- previous diagnostic
+- client previous diagnostic
+- client goals
+- client email
-- reservation motive
+- appointment datetime